gogs/docs/en-US/features/authentication.md

 The Bind DN mechanism has these advantages:

 - It may be more secure than blindy attempting to bind with a possibly non-existent User DN
-- It supports login with e.g. email address or phone number, as the preliminary search could look up the User DN using their `mail` or `mobile` attribute (but see the points in the FreeIPA section at the bottom of this page: features in Gogs may have obsoleted the need for this)
+- It supports login with e.g. email address or phone number.
+The preliminary search could look up the User DN using their `mail` or `mobile` attribute (but see the FreeIPA section further down: features in Gogs may have obsoleted the need for this)
 - A Bind DN is required when the LDAP does not allow the User DN to query its own attributes or group memberships

 The downside to the Bind DN mechanism is that, unless the LDAP allows anonymous queries, it requires a bind DN to be defined in the LDAP, and Gogs needs to store its credentials.
 Gogs currently does not encrypt these.

 In the ideal situation, the LDAP allows anonymous queries (at least in the "user container") and the Bind DN mechanism can be used without a Bind DN and password.
 The options available to you depend on how the LDAP in your organisation has been configured.

-**Shared configuration fields** between Bind DN and Simple Auth authentication
+**Shared configuration fields** between _Bind DN_ and _Simple Auth_ authentication

 - Authentication Name **(required)**
   - A friendly name to assign to the new authentication source